It looks like we need to have a conversation about Rape Culture.

 This weekend the White House announced that President Trump named April 2017 as National Sexual Assault Awareness and Prevention Month.
 My Facebook feed was suddenly filled with posts by outraged women and comments by oblivious men asking, “Isn’t this a good thing?”

 Because so many people don’t seem to understand, let me give you a cursory overview: Donald Trump has repeatedly sexually harassed and assaulted women, even to the point of alleged rape.
 He has openly bragged about some of these instances.
 He has unabashedly commented on and criticized women’s appearances and equated their value and skill to these physical evaluations.
 In the face of all this, he has insisted upon his superlative, unmatched respect of women.
 Tell me: would Eric Harris or Dylan Klebold be an appropriate person to announce a Gun Safety Awareness Day?
-Would Richard Spencer or Stephen Banning or literally any KKK member be an appropriate spokesperson for Holocaust Remembrance Day or Black History month?
+Would Richard Spencer or Stephen Bannon or literally any KKK member be an appropriate spokesperson for Holocaust Remembrance Day or Black History month?
 Should we support people who feign to champion causes to which they are directly opposed?

 When you refuse to acknowledge Donald Trump’s past actions and their direct conflict with this cause you are perpetuating rape culture.
 You are allowing a sexual predator to move on with no accountability, claiming he has done something good and right.
 Wolves in sheep’s clothing are common in Rape Culture and so is your unwillingness to see them.